sergii-nosachenko/CorelDraw-Plotter-Tools/readme.md

 - creating and optimizing table-view layouts (rectangular stickers without gap);
 - zig-zag style imposition of shapes for minimizing plotter movements;
 - optimizing complex shapes for best knife performance.
-This tiny plugins package will be useful for those, who prepare files for kiss-cut and die-cut postpress operations.
-Stickers, shaped cards, boxes etc. But in first place - it's about sheet printing.
-Main features are:
-- creating and optimizing table-view layouts (rectangular stickers without gap);
-- zig-zag style imposition of shapes for minimizing plotter movements;
-- optimizing complex shapes for best knife performance.

 ## Requirements: